manfermusaqasen/Cloud-for-Financial-Services---samples/intelligent-appointment/README.md

    * `/api` - Contains the sample code for an Azure Serverless function, which acts as the app gateway to establish a secured connection to your Intelligent appointments environment.
 ## Data model

 A simplified ERD describing the relationships between the main entities is available in [appointment-starter-kit/docs/ERD.md](appointment-starter-kit/docs/ERD.md).
+An example SQL schema derived from these interfaces is provided in [appointment-starter-kit/docs/schema.sql](appointment-starter-kit/docs/schema.sql).

 ## Getting started